gr0bot/Gitmail-Harvester/README.md

-# Gitmail-Harvester
+# Git Email Harvester

-Gitmail-Harvester is a powerful Osint/Pentest tool designed to extract email addresses from commit history in GitHub and GitLab repositories.
+Git Email Harvester is a powerful Osint/Red Team and Pentest tool designed to extract email addresses from commit history in GitHub and GitLab repositories.
 It provides a convenient way to gather email addresses from public and private repositories of users or organizations, offering support for both GitHub and GitLab platforms.

 ## Features